MohithChilakala/Spring-ec2-enable-ssl/README.md

 The provided README offers a comprehensive guide on how to enable SSL in spring boot and deploy in ec2 instance.

+This is not recommended for production, for production use proper ssl certificates from certicate authorities like [Certbot](https://certbot.eff.org/), [Let's Encrypt](https://letsencrypt.org/) etc..

 ## Table of Contents

 - [Spring Boot Backend](#spring-boot-backend)